samamoo/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+The use of HTML, CSS, JavaScript, jQuery, and AJAX, exercised my front-end skills in developement, while using Node, Express, and MongoDB in the back-end.

+Users can write and submit posts and have it displayed before them without refreshing the page.

 ## Final Product